edoumazane/photo-selection-app/README.md

 ```

 ## Prepare session
-Save images to be evaluated into one or subfolders in the `static` folder.
+Save images to be evaluated into one or several subfolders in the `static` folder.

 ## Optional: `ssh` command to browse the web app from a remote machine
 ```bash